eunomia-bpf/bpf-developer-tutorial/src/44-scx-simple/README.md

 By mastering scx_simple, you're well-equipped to design and implement more sophisticated scheduling policies tailored to your specific requirements.
 Whether you're optimizing for performance, fairness, or specific workload characteristics, sched_ext and eBPF offer the flexibility and power to achieve your goals.

 > Ready to take your eBPF skills to the next level?
-Dive deeper into our tutorials and explore more examples by visiting our [tutorial repository https://github.com/eunomia-bpf/bpf-developer-tutorial](https://github.com/eunomia-bpf/bpf-developer-tutorial) or our [website https://eunomia.dev/tutorials/](https://eunomia.dev/tutorials/).
+Dive deeper into our tutorials and explore more examples by visiting our [tutorial repository](https://github.com/eunomia-bpf/bpf-developer-tutorial) or our [website](https://eunomia.dev/tutorials/).

 ## References